rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/_index.md

 ---
-title: Creating a Cluster with Custom Nodes
+title: Launching Kubernetes on Existing Custom Nodes
 description: To create a cluster with custom nodes, you’ll need to access servers in your cluster and provision them according to Rancher requirements
 metaDescription: "To create a cluster with custom nodes, you’ll need to access servers in your cluster and provision them according to Rancher requirements"
-shortTitle: Custom Nodes
 weight: 2225
 aliases:
   - /rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-custom/
+  - /rancher/v2.x/en/cluster-provisioning/custom-clusters
 ---

-When you create a custom cluster, Rancher uses RKE (the Rancher Kubernetes Engine) to provision the Kubernetes cluster on your existing infrastructure.
-This section describes how to set up a custom cluster.
+When you create a custom cluster, Rancher uses RKE (the Rancher Kubernetes Engine) to create a Kubernetes cluster in on-premise bare-metal servers, on-premise virtual machines, or in any node hosted by an infrastructure provider.

-## Custom Nodes

 To use this option you'll need access to servers you intend to use in your Kubernetes cluster.
-Provision each server according to Rancher [requirements](#requirements), which includes some hardware specifications and Docker.
+Provision each server according to the [requirements]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements), which includes some hardware specifications and Docker.
 After you install Docker on each server, run the command provided in the Rancher UI to turn each server into a Kubernetes node.

+This section describes how to set up a custom cluster.

-## Objectives for Creating Cluster with Custom Nodes
+# Creating a Cluster with Custom Nodes

 >**Want to use Windows hosts as Kubernetes workers?**
 >
->See [Configuring Custom Clusters for Windows]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/) before you start.
+>See [Configuring Custom Clusters for Windows]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/) before you start.

 <!-- TOC -->